sleeyax/asarmor/README.md

 }()`);
 ```

-7. Export a default function in the main process, accepting the decryption key as a paramater.
+7. Export a default function in the main process, accepting the decryption key as a parameter.
 ```ts
 module.exports = function bootstrap(k: Uint8Array) {
   // sanity check